Interview with a Koriyama-native famous actor, Toshiyuki Nishida【Style Koriyama Special Interview】

 ●What’s your favorite food in Fukushima?

-●Do you have a favorite Fukushima word?
+●Do you have a favorite word from Fukushima?

 https://stylekoriyama.com/fukushima-information/2018/10/27/toshiyuki-nishida-interview/